qijianpeng/awesome-edge-computing/README.md

 Application Service Provider selling an IoT device (say, a home thermostat or security camera).
-Whenever that device shows up at the edge of the network, the Open Carrier Interface framework starts the Application Service Provider implemented edge software at the network operator’s Central Offices, which sup- ports the IoT device with edge processing.
+Whenever that device shows up at the edge of the network, the Open Carrier Interface framework starts the Application Service Provider implemented edge software at the network operator’s Central Offices, which supports the IoT device with edge processing.
 Thus, even an early-stage Application Service Provider, who has few financial or physical  resources, can offer the same level of edge support as giant companies, and therefore can compete with them on an even footing.